semaphoreci/semaphore/docs/docs/using-semaphore/org-preflight.md

 - [`SEMAPHORE_PIPELINE_PROMOTION`](../reference/env-vars#pipeline-promotion): is `true` when the pipeline is started via a [promotion](./pipelines#connecting-pipelines)
 - [`SEMAPHORE_PIPELINE_PROMOTED_BY`](../reference/env-vars#pipeline-promoted-by): contains the name of the GitHub or BitBucket account that started the promotion
 - `INPUT_FILE`: the path to the original pipeline file, e.g. `semaphore.yml`
 - `OUTPUT_FILE`: the path to the compiled pipeline file, created as output for the [initialization job](./pipelines#init-job).
-This is the pipeline definintion Semaphore ultimately uses to run the workflow
+This is the pipeline definition Semaphore ultimately uses to run the workflow

 See [initialization environment variables reference](../reference/env-vars#init) for more details.

 ## Examples

-This section illustrates pre-flight checks possible uses with examples.
+This section illustrates pre-flight checks' possible uses with examples.

 ### Restricting secrets